benacook/PartyPlanner/README.md

 status: 400
 response:
 {
-    "error: no guest by that name"
+    " no guest by that name"
 }
 ```